A. About the artwork

 - DO NOT use a household cleaner like Windex or products that contain ammonia;

-- DO NOT use any abrasive material while cleaning your plexiglass, as it can scratch the surface.
+- DO NOT use any abrasive material, as it can scratch the surface of the glass.

 1. Do you accept international orders?

-We accept Visa, MasterCard, American Express, Paypal and bank transfer.
+We accept Visa, MasterCard, American Express, Paypal and Klarna.
 Simply go to check out and choose your preferred method of payment.

 1. I made an error when I submitted the order, what do I do?